 When we moved to our new land, I never imagined all the free food I would find.
-I wasn’t really purposefully foraging for wild edibles at the time, more just getting familiar with my surroundings.
+I wasn’t really purposefully foraging for wild edibles at the time; I was more just getting familiar with my surroundings.
 But everywhere I looked, I saw food, FREE food!

 Foraging For Wild Edibles On Our Land

-Our homestead back at the coast was 1/4 acre of sandy soil, high temperatures for many months, extreme humidity, salt air, short winters, and we were just 11 ft. above sea level.
+Our homestead back at the coast had 1/4 acre of sandy soil, high temperatures for many months, extreme humidity, salt air, short winters, and we were just 11 ft. above sea level.

-We now have 46 + acres, clay soil, rich humus, freshwater springs, cool nights, many micro-climates, mountain air and are 1600 ft. above sea level.
+We now have 46 + acres of clay soil, rich humus, freshwater springs, cool nights, many microclimates, mountain air, and are 1600 ft. above sea level.

 The Smokies have one of the largest biodiversities in the United States.

 Meaning they have a large variety of different types of animals, plants, fungi, and other organisms.

 You can read more about the Smoky Mountains biodiversity from The National Park Service.

 Safety Tips For Foraging For Wild Edibles